 If recent activity by the US Government is anything to go by, you’ll quickly realise that the world of cryptocurrency is anything but a bubble.
 In September alone, the US Government has introduced the Digital Commodity Exchange Act of 2020 and alongside that, the President of the US Federal Reserve has confirmed that work is actively underway to create a US central bank digital currency (CBDC).

 As activity gathers pace across the cryptocurrency landscape, now might be the time to consider investing in some cryptocurrency of your own.
 But where do you start?
-Here are five steps to help you get started in the cryptocurrency world…
+Here are five steps helping you get started with cryptocurrency:

 Step 1 – Do Your Homework And Learn The Lingo

 Cryptocurrency, despite all of the horror stories told in the legacy media, has lots going for it – and it’s important that you understand what the benefits are from the start.
 So here are some of the main ones to get you started: